What is an ambulatory ECG?

 What will happen if I do not want to have this test?

-If you do not have this test we will not be able to pass important diagnostic information to the doctors.
+If you do not have this test, we will not be able to pass important diagnostic information to the doctors.
 This may affect the medical treatment that you receive.

 © North Bristol NHS Trust.
-This edition published October 2019.
-Review due October 2021.
+This edition published June 2024.
+Review due June 2027.
 NBT002240